6 Steps to Make the Best Flavored Water – Easy Recipes

 Adding the Fruit and herbs is easy.
 You can either use a muddler or the back of a wooden spoon to press down on the ingredients in your pitcher.
-This releases their juices, which will infuse into your water as it sits in the fridge overnight (or longer).
+This releases their juices, infusing into your water as it sits in the fridge overnight (or longer).

-If you don’t have access to any muddler, don’t worry—simply use the back of a spoon instead.
-Just remember that with citrus Fruit, the rind can start to add a bitter flavor after it has soaked a few hours.
+If you don’t have access to any muddler, don’t worry—use the back of a spoon instead.
+Just remember that the rind can add a bitter flavor to citrus Fruit after soaking for a few hours.
 Also, you can use frozen fruits, but fresh fruits are better for this.

 Step 3: Muddle the mixture.

 Once you’ve added all the herbs and Fruit, muddle the mixture.
 Muddling is a technique that releases essential oils from plants, making them more aromatic and flavorful.

 Traditionally, a wooden pestle or muddler is used to mash fresh herbs with simple syrup or citrus fruit juice.
 However, some prefer using an electric juicer with a stainless steel mesh basket instead of a pestle or juicing by hand.

 If you’re using an electric juicer, drop everything into its stainless steel mesh basket and give it a few pulses until everything has been thoroughly mixed—you can also use your hands if you don’t have one available.